createcandle/voco/README.md

 # Voco
-Privacy friendly voice control for WebThings Gateway.
+Privacy friendly voice control for the WebThings Gateway smart home control software.

 For more details, visit: